Louisville Personal Injury Attorney

 - Working with skilled medical professionals to properly evaluate the full extent of your injuries and the cost of care.

-- Negotiating with all parties involved to arrive at a fair settlement on your behalf or taking the case to trial if necessary.
+- Negotiating with all parties involved including insurance companies to arrive at a fair settlement on your behalf or taking the case to trial if necessary.

 - Preparing your case for trial if the at-fault party refuses to offer a fair settlement on your behalf.